Anna Anthropy: Early works

+Anthropy's early works could be highly difficult, requiring a high level of skill to master.
+In games such as Mighty Jill Off, the difficulty was a reflection of the master and slave relationship between the designer and the player.
+She would later move away from challenging games, frustrated at skill requirements which limited a work's accessibility.

+In 2012, she released Dys4ia, an autobiographical game about her experiences with hormone replacement therapy that "[allows] the player to experience a simulation or approximation of what she went through."
+Triad was included in the Chicago New Media 1973-1992 exhibition curated by Jon Cates (jonCates).

 Rise of the Videogame Zinesters

 Anthropy's first book, Rise of the Videogame Zinesters, was published in 2012.
-In an interview at the time of its release, Anthropy said it promotes the idea of "small, interesting, personal experiences by hobbyist authors ...
+The book promotes the idea of "small, interesting, personal experiences by hobbyist authors ...
 Zinesters exists to be a kind of ambassador for that idea of what video games can be."
-The book also deals with a detailed analysis of the mechanics and potentialities of digital games, including the idea that games can be more usefully compared to theater than film ("There is always a scene called World 1-2, although each performance of World 1-2 will be different") and the role of chance in games.
-Anthropy also criticizes what she refers to as the video game industry being run by the corporate "elite" which design video games to be formulaic and do not take creative risks.
-Zinester wants consumers to see video games as having "cultural and artistic value" similar to artistic mediums such as comic books.
-The video game industry being run by "elites" does not allow for a diverse cast of voices, such as queer voices, to give their input in game development and design and stifles the creative process.
-As Anthropy puts it, "I have to strain to find any game that's about a queer woman, to find any game that resembles my own experience."
+The book also deals with an analysis of the mechanics and potentialities of digital games, including the role of chance in games and that games may be more usefully compared to theater than film ("There is always a scene called World 1-2, although each performance of World 1-2 will be different").
+Anthropy criticizes the video game industry for being run by a risk-averse corporate "elite" designing formulaic video games.
+Zinester calls for consumers to see video games as having "cultural and artistic value" similar to artistic media such as comic books.
+The video game industry does not allow for a diverse cast of voices, such as queer voices, to give their input in game development, which stifles the creative process.
+Anthropy writes: "I have to strain to find any game that's about a queer woman, to find any game that resembles my own experience."

+A Game Design Vocabulary

+Anthropy co-wrote the book A Game Design Vocabulary with Naomi Clark.
+Keith Stuart for The Guardian called it one of twenty books every player should read, writing that, "this excellent manual gives you an entire framework and language for thinking about how games are constructed."